OPEN FOR ENROLLMENT!

 A combination of Facilitation and Q&A Calls ensures you learn the proprietary tools thoroughly and understand different trauma scenarios and how to attend to them.

 Levels 1 and 2 are a pre-requisite for this program.
-You must also have previous experience with coaching clients/patients and/or be an established coach, healer, therapist, or practitioner.
 The program is run by cohort.
 The next cohort begins 8/31//2026.

 With a combination of video teachings and exercises, the program is easy to follow in your online member space.